DethAriel/ng-recaptcha/README.md

 They are all pretty well described either in the [reCAPTCHA docs](https://developers.google.com/recaptcha/docs/display), or in the [invisible reCAPTCHA docs](https://developers.google.com/recaptcha/docs/invisible), so I won't duplicate it here.

+One additional option that component accepts is `errorMode`.
+You can learn more about it in the [Handling errors](#example-error-handling) section below.

 Besides specifying these options on the component itself, you can provide a global `<re-captcha>` configuration - see [Configuring the component globally](#example-global-config) section below.

 ### <a name="api-events"></a>Events